-As described in Appendix B, the structures are no longer structurally safe to enter due to ongoing decay as opined by Select Structural Engineering's Iowa Licensed Professional Engineer (PE).
 Therefore, asbestos-containing materials cannot be removed prior to demolition.
-Demolition1 and disposal of the structures shall be conducted as regulated asbestos-containing materials (RACM) by an Iowa-licensed asbestos demolition contractor (the contractor).
+Demolition and disposal of the structures shall be conducted as regulated asbestos-containing materials (RACM) by an lowa-licensed asbestos demolition contractor (the contractor).
 Known asbestos containing materials are identified in Terracon's Asbestos Sampling Survey Report dated July 22, 2021, included as Appendix C.

 During a Phase II Environmental Site Assessment (Phase II ESA) conducted at the site (report dated January 14, 2022), lead concentrations (up to 500 mg/kg) was encountered in shallow soils (< 2-feet below grade) that exceeded the Iowa Department of Natural Resources (IDNR) Statewide Standards (SWS) for soil.
-Arsenic concentrations (up to 6.6 mg/kg) were also encountered in soil in soil, which exceeded the IDNR SWS; however, the concentrations of arsenic are within the natural occurring range typically present in Iowa soils and do not represent a suspect release to the site.
+Arsenic concentrations (up to 6.6 mg/kg) were also encountered in soil, which exceeded the IDNR SWS; however, the concentrations of arsenic are within the natural occurring range typically present in Iowa soils and do not represent a suspect release to the site.
 A soil and groundwater management plan has been developed for the Project and is included in Appendix D.